zachlittrell/zregex/README.md

 * a\* - 0 or many occurrences of a
 * a|b - a or b
 * (ab) - Grouping of ab

+## Peculiarities
+* \+ and \* apply to everything in front of them, not just the symbol immediately to the left
+* There is no error checking whatsoever at the moment in zregex::compile_to_nfa